byjg/byjg.github.io/blog/2025-11-17-complete-php-ecosystem-zero-to-production/index.md

 - Ready to scale

 ## Why This Ecosystem?

+After following the workflow it's worth stepping back.
+Why invest in this collection instead of mixing random packages from Packagist?
+These are the anchors that keep the experience cohesive:

 ### 1. **Consistency Across Environments**
 The same Docker images run in development, CI/CD, and production - eliminating "works on my machine" issues.